hpcleuven/VscDocumentation/source/data/winscp_access_irods.rst

 .. note:: Since the password you obtained is temporary, you need to get a new one every time your password has expired.
 - The first time you make the connection, you will be prompted for the password and asked to ‘Continue connecting and add host key to the cache’; select ‘Yes’.

-- You can choose/set your remote directory for easiness.
+- You can choose/set your remote directory for ease of use.

 Upload/Download Data to/from iRODS using WinSCP